 Solving our most pressing issues such as climate change, school shootings, economic inequality, and police transparency requires civic engagement, discussion, and debate.
 Students in the College of Education First-Year Seminars engage these issues, think critically, communicate about differences, perceive and understand global/multicultural issues, and embody the ideal of citizenship, all while learning skills and strategies to transition well to college.
 The semester concludes with a poster presentation showcasing student research on a community social issue.

-If you want to be a part of changing the world during Covid-19 this is the class for you.
-This course is designed to teach students how to help and support the hospitality industry during recovery from natural disasters and pandemics.
-Students are responsible for finding innovative and alternative solutions to these unique situations.
+This course highlights the unpredictability and challenges you may encounter in the ever-changing food & beverage industry.
+Specifically, this course teaches students how to help and support the hospitality industry during recovery from natural disasters and pandemics.
+Students are responsible for finding innovative solutions to address these unique situations.
 Live online lectures are taught by former chefs, Murray Mackenzie and Christopher Lindsay, who have travelled the world working for top brands like Ritz Carlton and MGM Grand.
 Industry experts are also invited to speak.
-You’ll gain hands-on experience through team building, communication, problem solving, analyzing current and future trends, as well as crisis management.
-You’ll have all of the tools to wow future employers.
+You’ll gain hands-on experience through team building, communication, problem solving, analyzing current and future trends, and crisis management – tools that will wow future employers.

 From the Classroom to Boardroom: Leadership for Women in Hospitality